Lye Cross Farm

 Solar panels boost green credentials and yield a £33,000 per year benefit for Lye Cross Farm

-In June 2014, the business decided to build on their existing green efforts and install 676 agricultural solar panels on the roof of their cheese packing building.
-With about 3,000 tonnes of cheese in refrigerated storage at any one time, cooling is one of the business's main areas of energy use, along with running of the packing equipment.
+The business decided to build on their existing green efforts and install 676 agricultural solar panels on the roof of their cheese packing building.
+With about 3,000 tonnes of cheese in refrigerated storage at any one time, cooling is one of the business's main areas of energy use, along with running the packing equipment.
 These two areas alone require 600,000 units of energy per year.

-After discussions with Mypower - the Alvis's decided PV was the best option to help meet the energy requirements of the packing and cheese storage halls.
+After discussions with Mypower, the Alvis's decided PV was the best option to help meet the energy requirements of their packing and cheese storage halls.

-Mypower's Ben Harrison recommended that the business's best option was to install a 172kW array along with six inverters to convert the energy into a useable form.
-Lye Cross Farm being an energy hungry business with a large unused roof space is the perfect match for solar PV.
-With 95% utilisation of the solar electricity, this is exactly how PV should work, using the energy where it is produced.
+Mypower's Ben Harrison recommended that the best option was to install a 172kW array along with six inverters to convert the energy into a useable form.
+As Lye Cross Farm is an energy-hungry business with a large, unused roof space, it was the perfect match for solar PV.
+With 95% utilisation of the solar electricity, this is exactly how PV should work - using the energy where it is produced.

 Key facts and predictions - amended to September 2018 rates

-• 60 tonnes of CO2 emissions avoided per annum
+- 60 tonnes - CO2 emissions avoided per annum.

-• 5.5 year system payback before finance, tax and capital allowance benefits
+- 5.5 years - system payback before finance, tax and capital allowance benefits.